-Fully resolve the tension toward growth, and you'll end chasing tactics just to build a crowd.
+Fully resolve the tension toward growth and you’ll end chasing tactics to just build a crowd.

-Fully resolve it toward health, and you'll provide pastoral care to people until there's nobody left.
+Fully resolve it toward health and you’ll provide pastoral care to people until there’s nobody left.

 Acts 2:42-47 describes church growth as the result of intentional evangelism and discipleship.

 It seems that when the church loved God and loved their neighbor, the Gospel spread.

 Jesus-centered teaching, a community built on love and investing in one another’s lives and living a life of faith was not only the result of church growth, but also the cause.